He misses him: Reactions as video shows late Dagrin's dad listening to his song

 - In a video sighted on Instagram, his dad was seen listening and vibing to his song at what presumably was an interview with some men

-Popular Nigerian rapper Dagrin tragically passed away twelve years ago, but he is still being remembered and fondly talked about by Nigerians.
+A video of late popular Nigerian rapper Oladapo Olaitan Olaonipekun's aged dad listening to his song in the company of some people has sparked reactions online.

-A video of the late rapper's aged dad listening to his song in the company of some people has sparked reactions online.
+The rapper popularly called Dagrin tragically passed away twelve years ago, but he is still being remembered and fondly talked about by Nigerians.

 As Dagrin's popular number 'Pon Pon Pon' played, the old man nodded along with a faint smile on his face.